naomichi-y/runtime_command/README.md

 # RuntimeCommand

-Execute external command and retrive STDIN / STDOUT in real time.
+Execute external command and retrive STDIN/STDOUT in real time.

 TODO: Delete this and the text above, and describe your gem